djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ```

 ### Entitlement key
 Below, you will install the watsonx Orchestrate Developer Edition, which consists of a number of container images that are downloaded from the IBM registry during install.
-To authenticate with this registry you need an "entitlement key".
+To authenticate with this registry, you need an "entitlement key".
 Your instructor will provide this key for you.

 You can add the key to your .env file via editor or by running the following on the command line:
 ```